On Linear Separation Capacity of Self-Supervised Representation Learning: Augmentation Invariant Manifold Learning

 where $X_i, X_j \in \Mcal_k$, $V_{d_v}$ is the volume of a $d_v$-dimensional unit ball, and $(x)_+ = \max(x,0)$.
 Therefore, capturing the invariant data structure can help reduce dimension nonlinearly and separate different manifolds.

 We show that the multiple manifolds can be better separated via capturing the invariant structure of data, but is the above minimum distance requirement sharp?
 To address this, we establish an information-theoretic lower bound for the task of separating manifolds by analyzing the hypothesis testing problem introduced in \eqref{eq:hypothesis}.
 Due to the presence of data augmentation, we are not limited to observing individual samples $X_1, \ldots, X_n$; instead, we have access to a collection of fiber sets $\Mcal(\phi_1), \ldots, \Mcal(\phi_n)$.
-The ensuing theorem establishes a lower bound for the task of separating manifolds by leveraging the invariant structure of augmented data. \begin{theorem} For any $\alpha$-level test $T$ defined by $\Mcal(\phi_1),\ldots, \Mcal(\phi_n)$, there exists an instance where
+When data augmentation is available, we can consider a test defined by these fibers, that is, $T:(\Mcal(\phi_1), \ldots, \Mcal(\phi_n))\to \{0,1\}$ such that we reject the null hypothesis if $T=1$.
+The ensuing theorem establishes a lower bound for the task of separating manifolds by leveraging the invariant structure of augmented data. \begin{theorem} For any $\alpha$-level test $T(\Mcal(\phi_1),\ldots, \Mcal(\phi_n))$, there exists an instance where

 for some small enough constant $b>0$, such that the type II error of this test converges to $1-\alpha$. \end{theorem}

 The results presented in Theorems~\ref{thm:upperaiml} and \ref{thm:loweraiml} demonstrate that augmentation invariant manifold learning can attain the optimal rate of linear separation capacity.
 By leveraging the additional information gained through data augmentation, augmentation invariant manifold learning enhances the rate of linear separation capacity to the following level: